 For example, if you’re a smoker, you’ll need time to successfully quit before your surgery.
 In most cases, surgeons advise quitting smoking at least two weeks before and after your rhinoplasty.
 The nicotine found in cigarettes can restrict blood flow, making it more difficult for you to heal after the procedure and increasing your risk for bad scarring.

 You may also need time to improve your diet.
 Eating a healthy diet can not only help you reach your goal weight, but can also help give you the vitamins and minerals you need to heal successfully afterwards.

 It might seem strange since rhinoplasty is a personal decision, but you might need to allow for time to help others prepare for your surgery.
 For example, if you have kids, you might need to come up with a plan for where they will be during your procedure and recovery period.
 That can mean allowing enough time to find a caretaker for them or to schedule a week-long trip to their grandparents’ house.

 You may also need time to prepare your partner or spouse for your surgery.
 Some people like to talk things over a lot before they actually happen or may just need time to process your decision.
 If you’ll be relying on your partner to support you during your recovery, you might need to time your surgery so that it takes place at a time of year when he or she doesn’t have a lot of work or other commitments to worry about.

-If you have any additional questions about the process of scheduling rhinoplasty or what steps to take to get yourself ready for it, Dr. Jeffrey Epstein, a board certified facial plastic surgeon who performs about four rhinoplasties a week, can help.
+If you have any additional questions about the process of scheduling rhinoplasty or what steps to take to get yourself ready for it, Dr. Anthony Bared, a board certified facial plastic surgeon who performs about four rhinoplasties a week, can help.
 He’s able to answer any questions you have about the procedure, the recovery, and the preparation time.
-To schedule a consultation with Dr. Epstein at his Miami practice, call (305) 666-5884.
+To schedule a consultation with Dr. Bared at his Miami practice, call (305) 666-5884.